kubernetes-sigs/wg-policy-prototypes/policy-report/trivy-adapter/README.md

-# image vulnerability adapter
+# Trivy Adapter
 The image vulnerability adapter runs an image vulnerability scanner tool called [trivy](https://github.com/aquasecurity/trivy) to scan a given kubernetes pod or workload to produces a namespace policy report based on the [Policy Report Custom Resource Definition](https://github.com/kubernetes-sigs/wg-policy-prototypes/tree/master/policy-report)

 ## Installing
-Build the imgvuln binary: `make imgvuln`
+Build the trivy-adapter binary: `make imgvuln`

-Type `imgvuln` command in your terminal to confirm if the image vulnerability adapter is installed already
+Type `trivy-adapter` command in your terminal to confirm if the image vulnerability adapter is installed already

 **Note**:
 * If it brings an error, the build is completed in the bin folder in the project, you just need to move the binary to your `/usr/local/bin` directory